MEF-GIT/MEF-LSO-Legato-SDK/README.md

 The API files contained in this SDK are evolving and subject to change.
 They are based on documents that are either work in progress or draft standards that have not yet completed the review cycles and approvals necessary to achieve the status as a MEF standard.
 MEF is making these publicly available at this time to invite wider industry review.

-The maturity per functionality presents as follows:
+The maturity per functionality is presented as follows:

-(*) is used to mark item that changes their maturity comparing to previous release.
+(*) is used to mark an item that changes its maturity compared to the previous release.

 APIs and Developer Guides: